khmean/openweathermap_api_client/README.md

 # openweathermap_api_client
-Using the openweathermap.org API to get weather information
+Small program to use the openweathermap.org API to get weather information